 The American Rescue Plan: Humanities Grantmaking

 The American Rescue Plan: Humanities Grantmaking program is an emergency relief program intended to fund grantmaking programs that assist organizations and individuals working in the humanities who have been adversely affected by the coronavirus pandemic and require support to restore and sustain their core activities.
-The National Endowment for the Humanities has funded 13 grantmaking programs: six grantmaking programs for individuals and seven grantmaking programs for organizations.
-Collectively, these awards will support 170 individuals and as many as 585 organizations.
+The National Endowment for the Humanities has awarded $28.8 million to 13 grantmaking programs: six grantmaking programs for individuals and seven grantmaking programs for organizations.
+Collectively, these awards will support approximately 145 individuals and as many as 625 organizations.

 Humanities Grantmaking for Individuals: Fellowship Opportunities

-A grant program to deliver relief from the coronavirus pandemic to Asian studies professionals to conduct humanities research, teaching development, and multimedia projects.
+A grant program to deliver relief from the coronavirus pandemic to approximately 30 Asian studies professionals to conduct humanities research, teaching development, and multimedia projects.

 Host Institution: Association for Asian Studies